 Routine antenatal checking of your blood pressure and your urine is done mainly to watch out for pre-eclampsia.

-The causes of pre-eclampsia and high blood pressure are not fully understood, and the links between the main signs are still very unclear.
-If you have any of the signs or any concerns speak to your midwife immediately.
+The causes of pre-eclampsia are not fully understood, and the links between the main signs are still very unclear.
+If you have any of the symptoms or any concerns speak to your midwife immediately.